PandaSource/BWWalker/README.md

 # BWWalker

-A custom subclass of Wordpress' Walker_Nav_Menu class that helps developers to use Bootstrap 4 navbar inside Wordpress.
+A custom subclass of Wordpress' Walker class that helps developers to use Bootstrap 4 navbar inside Wordpress.

 This class was created using the Wordpress 4.9.7 & Bootstrap 4.1.2.